-Praise be, The Handmaid’s Tale season three is about to hit our screens.
+Praise be, The Handmaid’s Tale season three is out.
 The dystopian drama, based on the Margaret Atwood novel of the same name, made waves with its first season.
 Season two then expanded on Atwood’s world of Gilead, going beyond the events of the book, and now season three looks set to be just as intense.

 What is The Handmaid’s Tale about?